spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/6-partitioning.md

 - `app.[app/label name].producer.partitionKeyExtractorClass`: The class name of a `PartitionKeyExtractorStrategy` (default: null).

-- `app.[app/label name].producer.partitionKeyExpression`: A SpEL expression that is evaluated against the message to determine the partition key.
+- `app.[app/label name].producer.partitionKeyExpression`: A SpEL (Spring Expression Language) expression that is evaluated against the message to determine the partition key.
 It applies only if `partitionKeyExtractorClass` is null.
 If both are null, the application is not partitioned (default: null).

 - `app.[app/label name].producer.partitionSelectorClass`: The class name of a `PartitionSelectorStrategy` (default: null).